 Foods that you need to avoid

-Try to cook light and tasty meals as much as possible in the early pregnancy and avoid taking too much sodium.
-Taking too much salt can cause swelling, high blood pressure and increase the risk of pregnancy poisoning.
-Also, rich taste can cause morning sickness symptoms and may cause difficulty in digestion.
+Try to cook light and tasty meals as much as possible in early pregnancy and avoid taking in too much sodium.
+Taking too much salt can cause swelling, high blood pressure, and increase the risk of pregnancy poisoning.
+Also, a rich taste can cause morning sickness symptoms and may cause difficulty in digestion.

 In addition, there is a possibility that the content of mercury is high in tuna.
 It is better to avoid mercury because it has the potential to affect the central nervous system of the fetus.

-Most pregnant women tend to have morning sickness.
+Most pregnant women tend to have morning sicknesses.
 Even now, there is no study that why morning sickness occurs during pregnancy.
-Therefore, there is no best cure/treatment and the symptoms vary depending on individual.
+Therefore, there is no best cure/treatment and the symptoms vary depending on the individual.

-You need to find out which foods give you morning sickness and which foods don’t, and find the most effective way to improve morning sickness.
-Symptoms may vary between pregnant woman and the methods to get relief is different for each person.
+You need to find out which foods give you morning sickness and which foods don’t and find the most effective way to improve morning sickness.
+Symptoms may vary in every pregnant woman and the methods to get relief is different for each person.
 Don’t give up even if you have bad morning sickness and try some tips until you feel better!

 Do you want to have a healthy pregnancy?
 Manage stress and take care of your baby by taking Belta Folic Acid.
 This premium organic product from Japan not only supplements the necessary folic acid requirement for pregnant mothers.
 It is also a multivitamin supplement that increases your fertility.